apache/drill/_docs/tutorials/learn-drill-with-the-mapr-sandbox/020-getting-to-know-the-drill-sandbox.md

 ### maprdb

-The maprdb storage plugin is a configuration for MapR-DB in the sandbox.
-You use this plugin in the sandbox to query HBase as well as MapR-DB data because the sandbox does not include HBase services.
-In addition to the following brief example, see the [Registering HBase]({{ site.baseurl }}/docs/hbase-storage-plugin) for more information on how to configure Drill to query HBase.
+The maprdb format is a configuration for MapR-DB in the sandbox.
+You use this format in the sandbox to query MapR-DB/HBase tables.

-    {
-      "type": "hbase",
-      "config": {
-        "hbase.table.namespace.mappings": "*:/tables"
-      },
-      "size.calculator.enabled": false,
-      "enabled": true
-    }

 ### hive